MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M14_Automating_infrastructure_deployments_in_the_Cloud_with_Terraform.md

 ---
 lab:
-    title: 'Lab: Automating infrastructure deployments in the Cloud with Terraform and Azure Pipelines'
+    title: 'Lab 14b: Automating infrastructure deployments in the Cloud with Terraform and Azure Pipelines'
     module: 'Module 14: Third party Infrastructure as Code Tools Available with Azure'
 ---

-# Lab: Automating infrastructure deployments in the Cloud with Terraform and Azure Pipelines
+# Lab 14b: Automating infrastructure deployments in the Cloud with Terraform and Azure Pipelines
 # Student lab manual

 ## Lab overview